Wadholm History, Family Crest & Coats of Arms

 Wadholm Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Wadholm has been recorded under many different variations, including Wadham, Wadhams, Waddams, Waddam, Woddom, Woddam, Wodham, Wodhams, Waddeham, Wadeham and many more.

 Early Notables of the Wadholm family (pre 1700)

 Distinguished members of the family include Sir Nicholas Wadham (c.
 1472-1542) of Merifield, English politician, Member of the Parliament for Somerset in 1529, High Sheriff of Somerset and Dorset (1498-1499) and (1534-1535), High Sheriff of Devon (1501-1502) and (1514-1515) and High Sheriff of Wiltshire (1516-1517); Nicholas Wadham (1531/1532-1609), English benefactor of Wadham College, Oxford; and his wife, Dorothy Wadham (née Petre) (1534/1535-1618), his widow who carried through with her husband's wishes.

-Florence Wyndham (née Wadham) (died 1596) was the daughter of Sir John Wadham of Merifield and sister of...
 Another 89 words (6 lines of text) are included under the topic Early Wadholm Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Wadholm family